caiyuqing/Open-DPSM/v4/Readme.md

 (1) Event extraction mode: gaze-centered or screen-centered (default: gaze-centered)

-(2) Map type: circular or square (default: circular; Exception: When screen-centered, map type can only be square.)
+(2) Map type: circular or square (default: circular; Exception: When event extraction mode = screen-centered, map type can only be square.)

 (3) Number of weights: 2 (circular or square), 6 (square), 20 (circular), 44 (circular), 48 (square) (default: 44)